Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

 You can eat these like oysters, on the half shell, or experience the tender coral interior separately, mixed into a delicate sauce or scrambled with eggs, as you would do with caviar.

-If you haven't tried these, you MUST.
+If you haven't tried these French food items, you MUST.
 Trust me on this one.
 We don't eat these often because of their cost, but when we do, we lick our fingers and wish for more.

-This staple of France food culture is the one that is probably most controversial, banned in some parts of the world: geese are force-fed to fatten their livers (foie gras actually means fatty liver), a practice that involves cruelty to animals.
+This staple of France food culture is the one that is probably most controversial, banned in some parts of the world (and increasingly, in parts of France itself): geese are force-fed to fatten their livers (foie gras actually means fatty liver), a practice that involves cruelty to animals.
 Here we're only coming around to that kind of thinking but foie gras is such a popular food in France that eliminating it from our diet is almost unthinkable.

 Foie gras is incredibly popular, one of our most special French foods, and 93% of us eat it several times a year.
 It has been around as long as geese and ducks have been domesticated, their fat providing human consumption all year round.